pingcap/docs/v3.1/tidb-in-kubernetes/troubleshoot.md

           value: "300"
     ```

-- If `--allowed-unsafe-sysctls=net.*` is not configurable in kubelet, configure TiDB in the following way:
+- If `--allowed-unsafe-sysctls=net.*` cannot be configured for kubelet, configure TiDB in the following way:

     {{< copyable "" >}}